dalawson0/Matlab_test_project_01/README.md

 ## Prerequisites

-1) Please sign up or log into your GitHub account.
+1) Please sign up or have your [GitHub account](https://github.com/).

 2) Download the package manager [Homebrew](https://brew.sh/) if you don't already have it installed.

 3) Download [git](https://git-scm.com/downloads) for your local computer.

+4) Please sign up or have your [MathWorks account](https://login.mathworks.com/embedded-login/signin.html?cid=mktg&wid=gnav&uri=https%3A%2F%2Fwww.mathworks.com%2Fmatlabcentral%2Ffileexchange%2F).

 ## Set up